shingchc/reactnd-project-myreads-starter/README.md

   |-- add.svg
   |-- arrow-back.svg
   |-- arrow-drop-down.svg
  |-- App.js - This is the root of your app.
-Contains static HTML right now.
+Contains static HTML and calling BooksAPIs.
  |-- App.css - Styles for your app.
 Feel free to customize this as you desire.
  |-- App.test.js - Used for testing.
 Provided with Create React App.
  Testing is encouraged, but not required.